-The Corps has found that the River Road Dike feature would result in no historic properties and is in the process of consulting with the SHPO about their finding.
+The Corps has found that the River Road Dike feature would result in no historic properties affected.
+The Corps consulted with the SHPO on February 23, 2021 and the SHPO concurred with the Corps' determination in a letter dated April 16, 2021 (Appendix H).